NicholasBaraldi/data-trial/README.md

 ### Third Step - Data Analysis

-With the data already prepared for analysis, I read it in [data_analysis.ipynb](notebooks/data_analysis.ipynb) and make the necessary joins, then I start plotting the graphs using the seaborn library.
-The analyses are ranking the best-rated companies by city/state, best-rated companies overall, highlighting well-rated companies with accessibility and LGBTQ-friendly, and sentiment analysis using review_text.
+With the data already prepared for analysis, I read it in [data_analysis.ipynb](notebooks/data_analysis.ipynb), make the necessary joins and start it!\
-The analyses are better explained in the notebook.
+The main idea of ​​the analysis is to find the best stores for the end consumer and what makes a store receive more reviews and be better rated.

 ### The End!
-Thanks for the opportunity, I hope you liked it :smiley:
+Thanks for the opportunity, I hope you liked this project! :smiley:

 ![Thats_all_folks](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExdm5vamxrNjlneTlzOTlmbWdneW5jZzgwNXIxOWl2aHdndGYwbm5yMyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/7yojoQtevjOCI/giphy.webp)